x Challenges and Discrimination

 Press the following tabs to learn about the treatment of Indigenous communities.

 In the early 1800s, the perspective about how the British government should interact with Indigenous communities was shifting.
-With population growth, they no longer needed Indigenous communities in the event of a conflict, and they were beginning to see them as “administrative challenges.”
-This new perspective meant that they believed British society and culture was superior to Indigenous culture and beliefs.
-They felt the need to bring “British civilization” to the Indigenous culture.
-The creation of the Indian Department in Upper and Lower Canada became the driver for a new plan of “assimilation” and “civilization” for Indigenous communities.
+As the settler population grew, they no longer needed Indigenous communities as allies in the event of a conflict, and instead, began to see them as administrative challenges.
+This new perspective reflected a belief that British society and culture was superior to Indigenous culture and beliefs.
+British authorities felt the need to impose their own systems and practices on Indigenous Peoples.
+The creation of the Indian Department in Upper and Lower Canada became the driver for a new plan of assimilation and “civilization” for Indigenous communities.
 This plan involved bringing Christianity and culture to Indigenous groups, which meant abandoning their traditional lifestyles.
-This is a genocide sanctioned and by the legalized government as they attempted to assimilate Indigenous peoples into their “ideal society.”
+This is a genocide sanctioned by the legalized government as they attempted to assimilate Indigenous peoples into their ideal society.

 Starting in the 1820s, the colonial administrators undertook many initiatives aimed at “civilizing” Indigenous communities.
 One early example is an experiment that took place at Coldwater-Narrows in Upper Canada.
 A group of Anishinaabe were asked to settle in a typical colonial style village and encouraged to begin farming and adopt the Christian religion, abandoning their hunting and fishing way of living.
 According to the British government, this experiment was short-lived as it was unorganized and underfunded.
 However, the Indian Department did not understand Indigenous culture or ways of living.